 The AMEP was formed in May 2013 to contest Federal elections following the unprecedented assault by authorities on modified vehicles and their owners.
 After approaches to elected politicians about unfair motoring legislation went unanswered, the AMEP registered as a political party with the Australian Electoral Commission (AEC) and contested the 2014 Federal Election – standing two candidates in each of five mainland states, Queensland, NSW, Victoria, South Australia and Western Australia.

 AMEP Victorian candidate Ricky Muir successfully won a Senate seat, but unfortunately was removed from office just two years later following a double-dissolution election.
 It should be noted that, before calling the Double-D, the ruling Liberal government changed the preferential voting system in order to make it almost impossible for a small political party or independent to gain office.

-The AMEP maintains representation on several government committees in relation to motoring issues as they pertain to those with older and modified vehicles.
+Former AMEP members maintain representation for motoring enthusiasts on several government committees in relation to motoring issues as they pertain to those with older and modified vehicles.

 PHOTO’S 2013 ELECTION

 PHOTO’S 2016 ELECTION